 - Take some mixture inside your fist.
 Press all over to form a round ball.
 Similarly, make even-sized balls with the remaining mixture.
 Spread them out on a plate to cool.

-- After 1 or 2 hours resting, these balls will become moderately hard.
+- After 1 or 2 hours of resting, the balls will become moderately hard.
 They are now ready to eat.
-In my opinion, the balls become even tastier the next day.
+In my opinion, these balls become even tastier the next day.

 - Store the balls in an airtight container and enjoy eating them for up to 15 to 20 days.